specdoc/specdoc/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Thanks & Credits

+This gem was inspired by rspec-api-blueprint by @calderalabs, and this codebase was bootstrapped off that gem, and one of its most popular forks from  @officespacesoftware

+The initial reasons for starting a new project are the following:

+The official repo hasn't been updated in 2 years, and there are many disparate forks, so it would be nice to have a repository and a new name that won't point people to outdated code.

+The method of defining the API documentation relies on string parsing, we will offer a more explicit way to define the API blueprint, including more advanced features such as parameter options.

+Specdoc also takes a different approach to rspec integration, using tags to cleanly separate specdoc specs from other specs.

+Finally, we hope to have the project itself tested, and great documentation including the example project.

+# Ideas and future direction
+- Generate the Blueprint API Json format instead of the markdown format?
+-